Dr

 DPhil (Oxon); LLM (LSE); LLB (CUHK)

-Alvin holds a DPhil from the University of Oxford, an LLM from the London School of Economics, and an LLB from the Chinese University of Hong Kong.
-Before entering academia, he practiced law as a solicitor in Hong Kong.
+Alvin holds a DPhil from Oxford, an LLM from the LSE, and an LLB from the Chinese University of Hong Kong.
+Before turning to academia, he practiced as a solicitor in Hong Kong.

 Appointments